onc-healthit/ccda-scorecard/README.md

 public static final boolean IN_DEVELOPMENT_MODE = true;
 ```

-* To use the **prodction** servers, set IN_DEVELOPMENT_MODE to false, and skip to final "Build the Scorecard project and deploy the WAR file" step
+* To use the **production** servers, set IN_DEVELOPMENT_MODE to false, and skip to final "Build the Scorecard project and deploy the WAR file" step
 ```
 public static final boolean IN_DEVELOPMENT_MODE = false;
 ```

 * To use a **local** or custom server, set IN_LOCAL_MODE to true, and continue through the remaining instructions
 ```
-public static final boolean IN_LOCAL_MODE = false;
+public static final boolean IN_LOCAL_MODE = true;
 ```
-  * If Scorecard is hosted on a different port than 8000, update the port in DEFAULT_LOCAL_SCORECARD_SERVER_URL to whatever Tomcat is configured to for your local Scorecard instance (8080 is a common default but default for this is 8000 since the Reference C-CDA Validator may already be configured on 8080).
+  * If the Scorecard is hosted on a different port than 8000, update the port in DEFAULT_LOCAL_SCORECARD_SERVER_URL to whatever Tomcat is configured to for your local Scorecard instance (8080 is a common default but default for this is 8000 since the Reference C-CDA Validator may already be configured on 8080).
 To use a custom non-local server, replace the entire URL as desired, however, there probably isn't a good reason to this for this particular URL
   ```
   public static final String DEFAULT_LOCAL_SCORECARD_SERVER_URL = "http://localhost:XXXX",
   ```